Navneet013/TalentFlow/README.md

 - **3 assessments** with varying question types
 - **Timeline events** for initial candidates

-## 🚨 Known Issues & Technical Decisions

 ### Implemented Features

 1. All core requirements from the technical assessment
 2. Optimistic UI updates with rollback
 3. Error rate simulation (50% for reorder, 5-10% for other operations)
 4. Virtualized rendering for performance
 5. Local persistence with IndexedDB

-### Missing from Requirements
-1. ❌ **Job Creation/Edit Modal**: Currently missing - jobs can only be archived/unarchived and reordered
-2. ❌ **Job Deep Link Page**: Jobs don't have individual detail pages (`/jobs/:jobId`)
-3. ❌ **Slug Validation**: While slugs exist in the schema, there's no UI for creating jobs with unique slug validation
-4. ❌ **Full Assessment Validation**: Missing numeric range validation and more complex conditional logic
-5. ❌ **File Upload**: Only has stub implementation
-6. ❌ **@Mention Suggestions**: Notes show @mentions but no autocomplete/dropdown
-7. ❌ **Comprehensive Seed Data**: Only 3 assessments, needs more variety

 ### Architecture Highlights

 - **Error Simulation**: 50% error rate on job reordering to test optimistic updates
 - **Database Migrations**: Uses Dexie versioning for schema evolution
 - **MSW Integration**: Service worker runs in development for realistic API behavior